juicedata/juicefs/docs/en/administration/upgrade.md

 ## Hadoop Java SDK

-Please refer to the ["Install and compile the client"](../deployment/hadoop_java_sdk.md#install-and-compile-the-client) document to learn how to install the new version of the Hadoop Java SDK, and then follow the ["Deploy the client"](../deployment/hadoop_java_sdk.md#deploy-the-client) steps to redeploy the new version of the client to complete the upgrade.
+Please refer to [Install and compile the client](../deployment/hadoop_java_sdk.md#install-and-compile-the-client) to learn how to install the new version of the Hadoop Java SDK, and then follow steps in [Deploy the client](../deployment/hadoop_java_sdk.md#deploy-the-client) to redeploy the new version of the client to complete the upgrade.

 :::note
 Some components must be restarted to use the new version of the Hadoop Java SDK.
-For details, please refer to the ["Restart Services"](../deployment/hadoop_java_sdk.md#restart-services) document.
+Please refer to the ["Restart Services"](../deployment/hadoop_java_sdk.md#restart-services) for details.
 :::